top of page

 University of Guelph

-Christabel Osei-Boateng, a graduate student at the University of Guelph, is investigating how contact sports impact cardiovascular and cerebrovascular health.
-Her research examines blood biomarkers linked to brain injury in junior football athletes and evaluates their physiological responses to lower-body negative pressure (LBNP) and hypercapnia throughout the season.
-Her findings suggest that repetitive trauma may alter autonomic cardiovascular regulation, even in the absence of a diagnosed concussion.
-This work could help refine athlete health monitoring and injury prevention strategies.
-Christabel will present her research at European College of Sport Science (ECSS Rimini) in July.
+Christabel Osei-Boateng, a graduate student at the University of Guelph, investigated how contact sports impact cardiovascular and cerebrovascular health.
+Her research examined blood biomarkers associated with brain injury in junior football athletes and evaluated physiological responses to lower body negative pressure (LBNP) and hypercapnia across a competitive season.
+Findings suggested that repetitive head impacts may alter autonomic cardiovascular regulation, even in the absence of a diagnosed concussion.
+This work may help refine athlete health monitoring and injury prevention strategies.
+Christabel presented her research at the European College of Sport Science (ECSS Rimini) in Italy during July 2025.

 INTRODUCTION: The association between increased brain blood biomarker concentration and concussion in collegiate contact sport athletes [1] supports the notion that repetitive trauma causes blood brain barrier disruption [2].
 Blunted heart rate (HR) and blood pressure (BP) in concussed athletes during sympathetic nervous system (SNS) activation reveals that alterations in cardiovascular function occur after mild brain injury [3].
 Lower body negative pressure (LBNP) is a widely used approach to acutely increase SNS activity.
 Additionally, hypercapnia is used to assess vasomotor capacity of the brain.
 Thus, this study aimed to assess cardiovascular and cerebrovascular health in junior Canadian football athletes during a season, using blood biomarkers glial fibrillary acidic protein (GFAP) and neurofilament light polypeptide (Nf-L) as an index of injury and to evaluate cardiorespiratory and cerebrovascular function during LBNP and hypercapnia.
 We hypothesized that biomarkers would be elevated post-game compared to pre-game; and cardiorespiratory and cerebrovascular responses to LBNP and hypercapnia would be blunted post-season compared to pre-season, indicating a potential relationship between contact sport, cardiorespiratory and cerebrovascular function.